Isolina Minjeong

 Interested in David’s work?
 Please email us. ︎

-Interested in Jason’s work?
+Interested in Isolina’s work?
 Please email us. ︎

 Court Tree Collective was established in 2013 by a group of artists and creatives with the primary purpose of representing and supporting the work of emerging and established contemporary artists.
 Since its opening Court Tree Collective has been a staple to south Brooklyn’s emerging art scene and in a short time has exhibited a number of important exhibitions.
 In addition they have curated a number of exhibitions at satellite locations throughout the states and abroad.